srcfl/srcful-documentation/docs/developer/hardware.md

 ## Crypto Sign

-Sign data using the device's private key.
+Sign a message using the device's private key.

-## Wallet Recovery
+### Wallet Recovery
 For gateways that are integrated into the SEA there is a need for a wallet recovery flow.
 The purpose is for users to be able to recover their wallet private key if it has been created in the SEA (this is naturally not possible for external wallets such as Phantom).
 The user will need their recovery key and acces to a gateway they have connected to the wallet.
 From the gateways perspective this is rather simple, all that is needed is an enpoint that can create a signature based on a message.
 This endpoint should be accessible via BLE or local Network access via mDNS.

 The gateway would need to be put in eg. a mode that enables bluetooth, and the `ble/stop` message will be sent when the flow has finished and the gateway can resume normal operations.